Extra-Creativity/OpenGLFramework/README.md

    | Ours, v1.0, release  | 0.72038s   | 0.645622s    |
    | Ours, v1.1, release  | 0.662553s  | 0.521885s*   |

-   > *: Sometimes it can be even as low as ~0.35 seconds.
+   > *: Since v1.3, sometimes it can be even as low as ~0.35 seconds.

-   Note that our CPU is Intel Core i7 and the model has 61434 vertices and 20478 facets.
+   Note that our CPU is Intel Core i7, GPU is NVIDIA GTX 1650 and the model has 61434 vertices and 20478 facets.
 It indicates that we make it at least four to five times faster than the baseline in the latest version.

 2. Easier-to-use interface: We wrap the OpenGL code in RAII style, hiding trivial and boring inner details for the most common features.
 You can dive into writing proper shaders.